-5. Push the doors of Bamberg Cathedral
+5. Bamberg Cathedral

 Now, go back to the other side of the town, cross the river and head up to Bamberg Cathedral.
 Like Rome, Bamberg was built over 7 hills and each one is crowned by a different church.
 The most famous one being the Cathedral Hill, where the Cathedral of Bamberg has been originally founded in 1002.
 From there on, it has collapsed and rebuilt a few times and, due to the long construction process, it shows several architectural styles, particularly the Romanesque and Gothic.
 Furthermore, this Cathedral holds the only papal grave in Germany (all the other ones are located in France or in Italy).

 The Alte Hofhaltung, which is a historical complex of residential and commercial buildings of the episcopal court, started being built in the XV century and presents a remarkable Renaissance facade and a romantic courtyard framed by Gothic half-timbered buildings.
 You can enter this courtyard through a interesting gate showing the Mother of God in the center and in front of a model of the Bamberg Cathedral at that time which is held by the Emperor Heinrich II and his wife Kuningunde.
 They are flanked by saints and famous bishops.
-The whole set is framed by the figures of lying man and woman which represent the local rivers Main and Regnitz respectively.
+The whole set is framed by the figures of a lying man and a woman which represent the local rivers Main and Regnitz respectively.

 Also located nearby the Cathedral of Bamberg and the Alte Hofhaltung, lays the Neue Residenz, a building which served as residence of the bishops princes of Bamberg and features the Rosengarten, a beautiful garden with 4.500 roses and a panoramic view on the old-town (download a leaflet about the city here).

-8. Walk along the river banks and enjoy the Klein Venedig (Little Venice)
+8. Klein Venedig (Little Venice)

 To finish this walking tour, head down to the river banks where you can get a nice view of Klein Venedig (Little Venice), a part of the old-town comprising a line of half-timbered colorful houses located just alongside the margins of the Regnitz river.

 Bamberg is the city of beer with evidences of having a brewery dating back to 1122, when Bishop Otto I allowed brewing rights for the Benedictine Monks at St. Michael’s Monastery.
 Nowadays, there are 9 working breweries within town, which produce around 50 different beers, including the famous smoked beer made from malt dried over an open flame.
 Unfortunately, we did not know about it and, as we had still to drive to Nuremberg, we couldn’t really taste it.
-But, by all means, don't make the same mistake and make sure to taste it at the historic smoked beer brewery Schlenkerla, in the old-town part of Bamberg, directly beneath the Cathedral.
+But, by all means, don't make the same mistake and make sure to taste it at the historic smoked beer brewery Schlenkerla, in the old-town part of Bamberg, beneath the Cathedral.

 Stay tuned for the next stop of our weekend road trip through the mesmerizing region of Northern Bavaria.
 Discover our next destination that holds a sad yet impressive role during World War II (check it out here).